ncatlab/nlab-content/pages/4885.md

 Because of this, we can hope to use the Reidemeister moves to verify invariance of a potential [[link invariant]].
 For instance, as none of the moves alters the number of components of a link diagram, the number of components is an isotopy invariant (which is not at all surprising!)
 We can conclude that the Hopf link and the Borromean rings are not isotopic.

-A deeper observation is the [[linking number]] is a link invariant, for which see that entry.
+A deeper observation is that the [[linking number]] is a link invariant, for which see that entry.

 (Other instances of this sort of argument will get put here later on.)